Sakuran

-Sakuran (さくらん), is a Japanese manga series by Moyoco Anno.
+(さくらん, Sakuran), is a Japanese manga series by Moyoco Anno.
+It was serialized in Kodansha's seinen manga magazine Evening from August 2001 to May 2003, with its chapters compiled in one volume.
 The manga is about a girl who goes through different names throughout the story and becomes a tayū, or high ranking oiran (courtesan).

 North American publisher Vertical Inc published it in English in July 2012.

 Plot

-A young kamuro (maid in a brothel) is sold into the red-light district of Yoshiwara and is put under the care of the oiran of the Tamagiku house, Shouhi, who names her Tomeki.
+A young kamuro (maid in a brothel) is sold into the red-light district of Yoshiwara and is put under the care of the oiran of the Tamagiku house, Shōhi, who names her Tomeki.
 The girl is very rebellious, leading to the heads of the household considering her potential future as a successful oiran, as a high-ranking courtesan needs not only beauty and talent but also the tenacity to maintain their position in order to be successful.

 Tomeki later takes the name O-Rin as a hikkomi (or courtesan-in-training), and later takes the name Kiyoha, and is considered the most beautiful girl in the Tamagiku household.
 Her popularity threatens the position of the Tamagiku household's other oiran, Mikumo, which creates great tension between the two.
-Kiyoha's rivalry with Mikumo is not the only challenge she faces, as the appearance of a young man named Soujiro faces her with the impossibility of finding love in her position.
+Kiyoha's rivalry with Mikumo is not the only challenge she faces, as the appearance of a young man named Sōjirō faces her with the impossibility of finding love in her position.

+Media

+Manga

+Written and illustrated by Moyoco Anno, Sakuran was serialized in Kodansha's seinen manga magazine Evening from its inaugural issue in August 20, 2001, to May 27, 2003.
+Its chapters were compiled in one tankōbon volume, released on November 6, 2003.